About

 Bio

-Sophie Dipti Sarkar (Compassionate Nectar of the Source) is a Bengali, Japanese, and English American artist and community organizer rooted in the Engaged Buddhist tradition of Zen Master Thich Nhat Hanh.
-Her multifaceted work—which includes paintings, children’s books, art + climate curriculums, workshops on contemplative creativity, racial solidarity spaces, musical collaborations, and more— has been described as vibrant, healing, and deeply heartfelt.
+Sophie Dipti Sarkar (Compassionate Nectar of the Source) is a Japanese American and Bengali artist and community organizer rooted in the Engaged Buddhist tradition of Zen Master Thich Nhat Hanh.
+Her multifaceted work includes paintings, children’s books, community climate plans, workshops on contemplative creativity, racial solidarity spaces, spiritual songs, and more.
 A descendent of ancestors who survived Japanese American concentration camps and the colonial partition of Bengal, Sophie feels a karmic calling to address the multigenerational impacts of state-sanctioned violence and division.
-Her guiding aspiration is to offer creative and spiritual support to social movements working to end empires, build solidarity, and sustain life on Earth.
+Her guiding aspiration is to offer creative and spiritual support to social movements attempting to end empires, build solidarity, and sustain life on Earth.

-Sophie co-founded PGM ONE, one of the largest racial affinity spaces in the US environmental movement, and Interwoven, a Black and Asian solidarity series and zine.
-Her work has graced venues like SOMArts San Francisco, the South London Gallery, and Philadelphia’s Asian Arts Initiative.
+Sophie facilitated the first neighborhood heat resilency plan in Philadelphia (Beat the Heat HP), co-founded one of the largest racial affinity spaces in the US environmental movement (PGM ONE), and developed a Black and Asian solidarity series and zine (Interwoven).
+Her art has been featured in shows at SOMArts San Francisco and Philadelphia’s Asian Arts Initiative.
 In 2022 she received the Leeway Foundation’s Transformation Award for artists who work for social change.
-She is currently writing/illustrating her first children’s book, Mixed Rice, which will be released by Parallax Press in October, 2024.
+She is currently writing/illustrating Mixed Rice, her first children’s book, which will be released by Parallax Press in November, 2024.

 Some of my favorite artists/teachers: